GRIZZLY BEAR PHOTOGRAPHY

 AREA INFO

-There are no fees to visit the Campbell River area, but the boat fees to get to the grizzly bears start at about $500.00 a trip.
+There are no fees to visit the Campbell River area, but the boat fees to see the grizzly bears start at about $ 500 per trip.
 We do two trips on our photo tour.

 HOTEL INFO